Profile information

 Cultural exchange and learning opportunities

-On top of that you will meet people from all over the world, creating contacts and friends for life :)Help
+Most importantly, you will meet people from all over the world.

-We need help to stop marine pollution!
-You can be an important part of doing that with beach cleaning and spreading awareness through conversations and social media.
-You will take part in daily tasks such as cooking, cleaning, maintenance with the boat, and of course, learn how to drive a boat.
+We need help to stop marine and river pollution!
+You can be an important part of doing that with river cleaning and spreading awareness through conversations and social media.
+You will take part in daily tasks such as cooking and cleaning, but also helping with other environmental tasks the organisation might need help for during your stay.

 Languages spoken